-Fig.7 shows compared simulation results of SQNDR vs OSR which are calculated from above of their output power spectrum between behavioral model of Fig.3 and Fig.4.
-For the conventional complex bandpass $\Delta\Sigma AD$ modulator shown in Fig.2, the SQNDR increases by 15dB/Oct while OSR is increased, which shows 2nd-order characteristics of $\Delta\Sigma AD$ modulator.
-On the other hand, for the proposed complex bandpass $\Delta\Sigma AD$ modulator with noise coupled architecture shown in Fig.5, the SQNDR increases by 21dB/Oct while OSR is increased, which shows 3rd-order characteristics of $\Delta\Sigma AD$ modulator.
+Figure 7 shows simulation result comparison of SQNDR vs. OSR which are calculated from above of their output power spectrum between behavioral models of Fig. 2 and Fig. 5.
+For the conventional complex bandpass $\Delta\Sigma$ AD modulator shown in Fig. 2, the SQNDR increases by 15 dB/Oct while OSR is increased, which shows 2ndorder characteristics of $\Delta\Sigma AD$ modulator.
+On the other hand, for the proposed complex bandpass $\Delta\Sigma AD$ modulator with cross-noise-coupled architecture shown in Fig. 5, the SQNDR increases by 21 dB/Oct while OSR is increased, which shows 3rd-order characteristics of $\Delta\Sigma$ AD modulator.
 It suggests that the proposed modulator realizes high order of noise shaping by complex noise-coupled architecture, it can effectively raise the order of the modulator, and suppress the noise power of interest band.
 Cross-coupled noise injection provides an efficient way to realize higher-order complex bandpass $\Delta\Sigma AD$ modulators.
-The SONDR of the proposed complex bandpass $\Delta\Sigma AD$ modulator can be higher than conventional one.
+The SQNDR of the proposed complex bandpass $\Delta\Sigma$ AD modulator can be higher than the conventional one.